knbz/security-advisor/about.md

 # About {{site.data.keyword.security-advisor_short}}
 {: #about}

-With {{site.data.keyword.security-advisor_long}} security admins can find, prioritize, and manage security issues in their cloud applications and workloads.
+With {{site.data.keyword.security-advisor_long}} security admins can find, prioritize, and manage security issues in their cloud applications and workloads all in one centralized dashboard.
 {: shortdesc}

 ## Service overview
 {: #overview}

-Before you get started, learn about the service architecture, use cases, and Key concepts.
+Before you get started, learn about the service architecture, use cases, and key concepts.

 **Is the service for me?**